 top of page

-Mount Field National Park is one of Tasmania’s oldest national parks and is part of the Tasmanian Wilderness World Heritage Area.
-It has wonderful waterfalls, some of the world’s tallest eucalypt forests, and a unique array of alpine vegetation.
+Mount Field National Park is one of Tasmania’s oldest national parks and forms part of the Tasmanian Wilderness World Heritage Area.
+Located just over an hour from Hobart, it’s famous for its beautiful waterfalls, towering eucalypt forests and diverse alpine landscapes — all easily accessible from one central visitor area.

 Russell Falls ~ Mount Field National Park.